tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 #### Weaknesses

-TrueBit is yet to be fully tested.
+At the time of writing (July 2018) TrueBit was not fully tested yet.

 #### Opportunities